akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-postgresql/README.md

-# Linode MySQL/MariaDB Deployment One-Click APP
+# Linode PostgreSQL Deployment One-Click APP

 PostgreSQL is a popular open source relational database system that provides many advanced configuration options that can help optimize your database’s performance in a production environment.